ThisAkshat/ResumeMatch-NLP-Based-Resume-Ranker/README.md

 # ResumeMatch AI
-### NLP-Based Resume Ranking System
+### ML-Based Resume Ranking System

-ResumeMatch AI is a lightweight AI-powered web application that ranks multiple resumes against a given job description using Natural Language Processing (NLP).
-It helps recruiters and hiring teams quickly identify the most relevant candidates from a pool of CVs.
+ResumeMatch AI is a lightweight machine learning powered web application that analyzes a job description and ranks multiple resumes in bulk.
+It uses NLP techniques to calculate similarity and returns the top 3 most relevant CVs for faster and more efficient screening.

 ---